-Across the globe, thousands have been killed by the virus, stock markets the world over have gone into free fall, all places of public gathering have been forced to close until further notice.
+Across the globe, thousands have been killed by the virus.
+The stock markets the world over have gone into free fall.
+Places of public gathering have been forced to close until further notice.
 Pubs, restaurants, clubs, clothing and electronic shops and all the other things that dominate modern life have given way to the new social distancing rules which now dictate the ways in which we live our life.

 As of the 23rd March, we were all instructed to stay indoors as much as humanly possible by our Prime Minister, Boris Johnson.
 With the exception of one piece of exercise per day and a trip to the supermarkets to shop for essentials, we must stay at home to slow the spread of this virus.